Man's Best Friend (album): Singles and music videos

 "Manchild" was released as the album's lead single on June 5.
 Co-written with Amy Allen and Jack Antonoff, both of whom had previously worked on Short n' Sweet, the song is a country-influenced pop song that lyrically adopts a playful tone as it critiques immature male behavior.
-The single topped the charts in Ireland, the United Kingdom, the United States, where it marked Carpenter's second number-one on the Billboard Hot 100; it also charted in the top twenty in other countries, including Germany, Norway, and the Philippines.
+The single topped the charts in Ireland, the United Kingdom, the United States, where it marked Carpenter's third number-one on the Billboard Hot 100; it also charted in the top twenty in other countries, including Germany, Norway, and the Philippines.
 The music video for the song, directed by Vania Heymann and Gal Muggia, was inspired by the fast-paced editing of movie trailers.
 The video, released on June 6, depicts Carpenter hitchhiking across the American West with a "diverse crop of men" (some of whom use strange modes of transportation, such as a jet ski, a shopping cart attached to a motorcycle, and a motorized recliner chair), and getting into wacky and dangerous scenarios (such as wielding a shotgun, falling off a cliff, and encountering an orca).
 Carpenter performed "Manchild" for the first time at Primavera Sound 2025 on June 6.

 "Tears" was released as the second single in conjunction with the album.
-Co-written with Allen and John Ryan, the song is a Donna Summer-esque disco track in which Carpenter jokes that a man having basic competence is enough to arouse her.
+Co-written with Allen and John Ryan, the song is a Donna Summer–esque disco track in which Carpenter jokes that a man having basic competence is enough to arouse her.
 The music video, released on the same day and directed by Bardia Zeinali, depicts Carpenter entering a mysterious house after a car accident with her unconscious boyfriend.
 Inside the house, she meets a drag queen played by actor Colman Domingo, who tutors her in dance as she interacts with a cast of characters.
 The video ends with Carpenter being ejected from the house and finding that her boyfriend has regained consciousness before she impales him with a stiletto heel, telling him that "someone has to die every video."
 Some journalists compared the video to the film The Rocky Horror Picture Show.
 The video was edited to feature alternative endings on September 1, September 2, and September 3 before being reinstated to the original version on September 4.
 Carpenter performed "Tears" for the first time at the 2025 MTV Video Music Awards on September 7.

+"When Did You Get Hot?" was serviced to radio stations on January 13th, 2026 as the third single from the album.
+A "House Tour" music video was released on April 6, 2026, and the song was released as the fourth single from Man's Best Friend on April 17.